GreenZone Properties

 Corinna is a small town in rural Maine where historically a majority of the population worked at one of the mills.
 Today much of their population has moved away and those remaining are mostly of retirement age.

-Our intention was to purchase one of the mills and rehab it.
+The intention was to purchase one of the mills and rehab it.
 Being alongside a river it was anticipated that the site could generate 600,000 kilowatt

 Restaurant and Gas Station